-14.4 Notwithstanding clauses 1 and 14.2, the Customer may disclose parts of the Product Data, or conclusions or summaries of information based on the Product Data, provided that the Customer has first obtained the Company’s prior written consent for such disclosure and the Customer gives the Company credit as the source for the underlying data in a manner reasonably instructed by the Company.
+14.4 Notwithstanding clauses 14.1 and 14.2, the Customer may disclose parts of the Product Data, or conclusions or summaries of information based on the Product Data, provided that the Customer has first obtained PIQ’s prior written consent for such disclosure and the Customer gives PIQ credit as the source for the underlying data in a manner reasonably instructed by PIQ.

 14.5 The Customer will take any action that is necessary to prevent or remedy any breach of the Customer’s confidentiality obligations or other unauthorized disclosure of Confidential Information.

-14.6 The Customer acknowledges that due to the unique nature of the Confidential Information, any breach by the Customer of its obligations under this clause 14 would result in irreparable harm to the Company and its service providers for which there is no adequate remedy; and therefore, upon any such breach or threat thereof, the Company and its service providers will be entitled to injunctive and other appropriate equitable relief (without the necessity of proving damages, or posting bond or other security), in addition to whatever remedies the Company and its service providers may have at Law
+14.6 The Customer acknowledges that due to the unique nature of the Confidential Information, any breach by the Customer of its obligations under this clause 14 would result in irreparable harm to PIQ and its service providers for which there is no adequate remedy; and therefore, upon any such breach or threat thereof, PIQ and its service providers will be entitled to injunctive and other appropriate equitable relief (without the necessity of proving damages, or posting bond or other security), in addition to whatever remedies PIQ and its service providers may have at Law.

 14.7 The Customer will not remove, alter, obscure or otherwise modify any trademark, copyright or other proprietary notice or legend or legal disclaimer placed on or contained within the Confidential Information.

-14.9 The Company will not retain, use or exploit any of Customer Confidential Information (including any Personal Information entered by the Customer) for any purpose other than to facilitate the Customer’s use of the Software Product.
+14.9 PIQ will not retain, use or exploit any Customer Confidential Information (including any Personal Information entered by the Customer) for any purpose other than to facilitate the Customer’s use of the Software Product.
 This clause survives termination.

-14.10 Except as otherwise agreed or duly required by Law or any regulatory authority, no Party will disclose the terms of this Agreement to any person or entity other than its employees, accountants, auditors, financial advisers or legal advisers on a confidential basis.
+14.10 Except as otherwise agreed or duly required by Law or any regulatory authority, no Party will disclose the terms of the Contract Schedule to any person or entity other than its employees, accountants, auditors, financial advisers or legal advisers on a confidential basis.

 15. BREACH AND TERMINATION

-15.1 In the event that the Customer (or its agents or employees) breaches any term of this Agreement, the Company may, at its election, do one or any of the following:
+15.1 In the event that the Customer (or its agents or employees) breaches any term of this Agreement in a material way (including non-payment of any amounts, a breach under clause 15.3 or an un-remedied breach under clause 15.5), PIQ may, at its election, do any or all of the following:

-- commence proceedings against the Customer for any loss or damage the Company suffers as a result of the breach; and
+- commence proceedings against the Customer for any loss or damage PIQ suffers as a result of the breach; or

-15.2 The Company and its service providers reserve the right to suspend or terminate the Customer’s access to the Products in circumstances where:
+15.2 PIQ and its service providers reserve the right to suspend or terminate the Customer’s access to the Products in circumstances where:

-- an event of force majeure occurs that affects the Company’s ability to provide the Products or Product Data;
+- an event of force majeure occurs that affects PIQ’s ability to provide the Products or Product Data;

 15.4 Either Party has the right to terminate this Agreement, by a written notice to the other Party specifying the event or events in relation to which the notice is given, if: